nshekarb4u/mc-connected-api/README.md

 Getting Started
 ---------------
+* Application uses `city.txt` as roads/routes file from `src/main/resources` directory.
+We can update it, if we wish to test app on a different set of routes.
 * To build the project, run `mvn package`.
 * To start the application, use one of the below mentioned approaches:
   * run the provided `startup.sh`.